RichardMoot/Grail/Grail.md

 ### Logic

 [LinearOne](https://github.com/RichardMoot/LinearOne) can be used as a theorem prover for the Displacement calculus and for hybrid type-logical grammars.
 All other provers use a version of multimodal categorial grammars.

+Multimodal categorial grammars are rather flexible and the Lambek calculus has a very simple instantiation as a multimodal grammar (using a single, associative mode).
+Other logics also have a multimodal instantiation.
+Examples are  NL_cl_ (Barker and Shan, 2014) and the Displacement calculus (Valentín 2014 gives a multimodal version).

 ### Prolog license

 [Grail 2](https://github.com/RichardMoot/Grail2) is the most user-friendly system for beginners, but it requires a [SICStus Prolog](https://sicstus.sics.se) license.
 All other theorem provers use the free [SWI Prolog](http://www.swi-prolog.org).

-### User-defined structural rules

 ### Natural deduction output

+With the exception of [Grail 3](https://github.com/RichardMoot/Grail), all provers prove natural deduction output.

 ### Comparison